Edgar Martins: Digital alteration controversy

 Martins has made a selling point of how he avoids post-production.
 For example, in an interview with ARTmostfierce, he states:

 When I photograph I don’t do any post production to the images, either in the darkroom or digitally, because it erodes the process.
 So I respect the essence of these spaces.

-In the Sunday 6 July 2009, edition of the New York Times Magazine, Martins published an expanded photo essay entitled "Ruins of the Second Gilded Age".
-On 7 July, commentors on community weblog MetaFilter pointed out that at least some of the images were digitally altered, which was not consistent with the text accompanying the photo essay which claimed that the photos were obtained with 'long exposures but without digital manipulation'.
+In the Sunday 5 July 2009, edition of the New York Times Magazine, Martins published an expanded photo essay entitled "Ruins of the Second Gilded Age".
+On 7 July, commenters on community weblog MetaFilter pointed out that at least some of the images were digitally altered, which was not consistent with the text accompanying the photo essay which claimed that the photos were obtained with 'long exposures but without digital manipulation'.
 The essay has since been removed from the website, replaced with a statement that "[e]ditors later confronted the photographer and determined that most of the images did not wholly reflect the reality they purported to show".

 The analysis further went on to show that images purportedly showing symmetry in Mr. Martin's other exhibits were created by mirroring half of a photograph and adding small, asymmetrical details to the mirrored half.
 Examples can be seen in several images from Martin's work "The Diminishing Present".